dlwicksell/nodem/README.md

-**NOTE:** The Node.js core worker_thread API, which also allocates threads from the same worker thread pool in libuv, allows complete control of creating and destroying threads, and does not utilize the threadpoolSize (which just sets the libuv environment variable 'UV_THREADPOOL_SIZE') set in the Nodem 'open' API.
+**NOTE:** The Node.js core worker_thread API, which also allocates threads from the same worker thread pool in libuv, allows complete control of creating and destroying threads, and does not utilize the threadpoolSize (which just sets the libuv environment variable `UV_THREADPOOL_SIZE`) set in the Nodem `open` API.

 YottaDB/GT.M changes some settings of its controlling terminal device, and Nodem resets them when it closes the database connection.
-By default, Nodem will restore the terminal device to the state it was in when the 'open' call was invoked.
-Normally this is the desired option, however, if you wish to reset the terminal to typically sane settings, the 'close' call allows this by setting the 'resetTerminal' property to true, or any non-zero number, e.g.
+By default, Nodem will restore the terminal device to the state it was in when the `open` call was invoked.
+Normally this is the desired option, however, if you wish to reset the terminal to typically sane settings, the `close` call allows this by setting the `resetTerminal` property to true, or any non-zero number, e.g.

 ```javascript
 > ydb.close({resetTerminal: true});
 ```

-Nodem has a 'procedure' or 'routine' API, which is similar to the 'function' API, except that it is used to call M procedures or subroutines, which do not return any values.
-If the 'procedure' API is called via a JavaScript object, then the object must contain the required 'procedure'/'routine' property, set to the name of the procedure/routine.
-It may also contain an optional property, called 'arguments', which is an array of arguments to pass to the procedure/routine.
-It can also be called by-position, just like the 'function' API.
-It also supports the 'autoRelink' option, just as described in the 'function' API, e.g.
+Nodem has a `procedure` or `routine` API, which is similar to the `function` API, except that it is used to call M procedures or subroutines, which do not return any values.
+If the `procedure` API is called via a JavaScript object, then the object must contain the required `procedure`/`routine` property, set to the name of the procedure/routine.
+It may also contain an optional property, called `arguments`, which is an array of arguments to pass to the procedure/routine.
+It can also be called by-position, just like the `function` API.
+It also supports the `autoRelink` option, just as described in the `function` API, e.g.

 ```javascript
 > ydb.procedure({procedure: 'set^v4wTest', arguments: ['dlw', 5]});